 State licensing requirements vary greatly for addictions counselors.
 Some states have several levels of certification, each with different standards.
 Many states have minimum education-levels and experience prerequisites, in addition to successful completion of a licensing exam.
 Continuing education in the form of workshops or in-service training may be required to maintain eligibility.

 The Association for Addiction Professionals, formerly the National Association for Alcoholism and Drug Abuse Counselors, offers several levels of certification based on education and hours of experience (www.naadac.org).
 The most basic certification requires at least a state certificate or license, in addition to three years or 6,000 hours of substance abuse counseling.

 Alternatively, the National Board for Certified Counselors offers the National Certified Counselor (NCC) and Master Addiction Counselor (MAC) credentials (www.nbcc.org).
 Individuals interested in becoming an MAC must first earn the NCC credential, which includes completing a master's degree program in counseling, accruing 3,000 hours of documented clinical experience and passing the certification examination.
 Once certified as NCCs, these professionals must then complete an additional 3,000 hours of counseling and pass the Examination for Master Addictions Counselors.

 Salary and Career Outlook

-In 2013, the U.S. Bureau of Labor Statistics (BLS) reported that the majority of substance abuse counselors were earning between $25,000 and $60,000 per year.
-Most of these counselors were employed in outpatient care centers and substance abuse facilities, according to the BLS, which paid average annual wages of $39,900 and $36,500, respectively.
-The BLS listed the field's highest-paying employer as colleges and universities, which offered salaries of $55,770 per year on average.
+In 2015, the U.S. Bureau of Labor Statistics (BLS) reported that substance abuse and behavior disorder counselors were earning a median salary of $39,980 per year.
+Most of these counselors were employed in outpatient care centers and substance abuse facilities, according to the BLS.
+The BLS listed the field's highest-paying employer as hospitals, which offered a median annual salary of $46,290.